svieira/Flask-HipPocket/README.rst

 It depends on your requirements.
 Some things to consider:

-* It is currently alpha software.
+* It is currently late-alpha software.
 * It is licenced under the MIT licence.
 * It does not yet have full test coverage.
 * It has limited `documentation`_.